E-Commerce Insights

 The components of a POS system

-Traditionally, a POS system consists of point-of-sale hardware and software.
+Traditionally, a point of sale transaction processing system consists of point-of-sale hardware and software.
 But thanks to the development of technology, or more specifically, the cloud-based server gives merchants more mobility when it comes to using the POS system.

 Common types of POS hardware